So far, this series of lessons about dividend growth investing has focused on specifics:

 It requires an outstanding business to increase dividends for many years in a row.
 Weak businesses simply cannot do it.

-6. Dividends increases continue even when stock prices decline
+6. Dividends increase even when stock prices decline

 Even when a dividend stock’s price is falling, it still has a positive return component via the dividends.

-For example, below is a 10-year chart of Johnson & Johnson (JNJ).
-Notice how the dividend (blue line) has continued steadily upward, with annual increases, to its current value of $0.66 per share (quarterly), while the stock’s price (orange line) has gone up, down, and sideways.
+For example, below is a 15-year chart of Johnson & Johnson (JNJ).
+Notice how the dividend (blue line) has continued steadily upward, with annual increases, while the stock’s price (orange line) has gone up, down, and sideways.

-Notice the period from 2005-2012 when JNJ “traded sideways.”
 Many price-obsessed investors considered JNJ to be “dead money” for nearly a decade.
 Dividend growth investors never saw JNJ as dead money.
-We saw the blue line.
-(Disclosure: I own JNJ.)
+We saw the blue line of steadily increasing dividends.

-7. You do not have to sell the stock to get the dividend
+7. You do not have to sell the stock to get financially rewarded

-Dividends are sent to shareholders directly by the company.
-If a stock pays no dividends, its total return comes solely from price changes, and you can only realize those if you sell the stock.
-There is no other benefit from ownership.
+If a stock pays no dividends, its total return comes solely from price changes.
+You can only realize your profit if you sell the stock.
+There is no other financial benefit from ownership.

 So the huge difference between getting a dollar from dividends or from capital is that you still own the shares in the first instance and don’t own them in the second.